 Who should attend?

-The Practical Craft Brewer’s Course is a five day course which provides a practical introduction to the process and requirements of commercial brewing on a “Craft” scale.
+The Practical Craft Brewer’s Course (part 1) is a five day course which provides a practical introduction to the process and requirements of commercial brewing on a “Craft” scale.
 It is suitable for both those considering brewing as a possible career change, a business opportunity, or for an amateur brewer, who would like to “step-up” to a larger scale brewing capacity and experiment with different recipes or improve their current brewing practices.

 For the course, a background knowledge of brewing is a definite advantage so that you can fully benefit from the course, but not a requirement.